anoma/nspec/docs/architecture-2/types/EngineFamily.juvix.md

 Guarded Actions

 :   The engine's behavior is specified by a finite set of functions that mutate
     the local state of the engine's instance.
-These functions, also called state transition functions, are accompanied by specific conditions on the messages received and the engine environment.
+These functions are accompanied by specific conditions on the messages received and the engine environment.

 So, let's introduce the type for each of these components.